5T33Z0/OC-Little-Translated/X_History_of_Hackintosh/README.md

 In addition to Boot-dfe, David Elliott's work includes a preliminary version of [**NullCPUPowerManagement**](https://web.archive.org/web/20180724143621/http://www.tgwbd.org/darwin/extensions.html) for Apple-compatible CPU power Management (`AppleIntelCPUPowerManagement`).

 In **2008**, the Voodoo team (formerly the StageXNU team, which you may remember from the preivious paragraph) combined the "emulated UEFI" implementation developed by David Elliott with Apple's original Boot-132 to create the **Chameleon project**.
-As the developmen of Chameleon progressed, many features were implemented, such as:
+As the development of Chameleon progressed, many features were implemented, such as:

 - injecting Device Properties,
 - loading Kernel Extensions (kexts),